About the LSU AgCenter

 Agriculture & Natural Resources

-Economic sustainability is critical to both row crop agriculture and the seafood industry, generating a combined value of $112 million for St. Mary Parish.
+Economic sustainability is critical to both row crop agriculture and the seafood industry, generating a combined value of $89.9 million for St. Mary Parish.
 Sugarcane is the primary crop, grown on 47,000 acres.
 Two of Louisiana’s eleven sugar mills are in St. Mary Parish, contributing to the two million tons of sugar produced by our state.
-The LSU AgCenter supports the sustainable production of sugarcane through conducting production meetings, field days, farm visits, and facilitating private pesticide applicator and prescribed burn manager certifications.
+The LSU AgCenter supports the sustainable production of sugarcane through conducting production meetings, fields days, farm visits, and facilitating private pesticide applicator and prescribed burn manager certifications.
 Producers and LSU AgCenter researchers explore value-added alternatives that will help maintain the viability and productivity of the seafood industry in the parish.
 Environmental challenges, such as clean air and water, as well as the continued erosion of coastal habitats, persist as areas of concern.
 The fisheries program is emphasizing the natural resources of the Atchafalaya River Basin and coastal and marine fisheries, particularly crab and shrimp, with a particular focus on the education of Anglo and Asian-American clientele for the purpose of leadership development to help sustain the natural resource base.

 Whom We Reach:

-• 8,688 youth (includes 758 4-H members and 34 school 4-H Clubs)
+- 11,257 youth (includes 796 4-H members and 32 school 4-H Clubs)

 How we reach them:

-4-H Clubs, school enrichment, field days, publications, newsletters, class series, website, social media and workshops.
+4-H Clubs, school enrichment, field days, publications, newsletters, class series, websites, social media and workshops.

 Expanding our efforts:

-100 Volunteers from 4-H, family and community
+172 Volunteers from 4-H, nutrition, agriculture and natural resources, and community

 Parish Facts

 LSU AgCenter county agents provide research-based information on plant, aquaculture, wildlife and animal enterprises to St. Mary Parish residents.
-The 2023 total dollar amount from these commodities were:
+The 2024 total dollar amount from these commodities were:

-Animal enterprises, $1,601,770, Aquaculture and wildlife, $13,423,427, Plant enterprises, $98,722,396.
-Land area — 558.5 square miles; Population —49,406; Population under 18 years old— 24.4%; Population 65 years old and over — 18.0%; Median household income —$51,768; Persons below poverty — 22.1%
+Land area — 558.5 square miles; Population — 48,455; Population under 18 years old — 24%; Population 65 years old and over — 18%; Median household income — $51,768; Persons below poverty — 22.1%

 Local Issues & Plans for This Year: